 Paralegal Rules of Conduct

-All application related questions should be directed to Administrative Compliance by contacting the Law Society at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or e-mail Administrative Compliance using the Contact Page.
+All application related questions should be directed to the Complaints & Compliance department by contacting the Law Society at (416) 947-3315 (toll-free 1-800-668-7380 x3315) and asking to be transferred, or e-mail Complaints & Compliance using the Contact Page.